 1. Employee Coverage.
-For employee health coverage for Calendar Year 2014 2014, the Employer contributes an amount equal to 100 percent of the employee only premium of Minnesota Advantage Health Plan (Advantage).
-Beginning on January 1, 2015, for employee health coverage, the Employer contributes an amount equal to 95 percent (95%) of the employee-only premium of the Minnesota Advantage Health Plan (Advantage).
+For employee health coverage, the Employer contributes an amount equal to 95 percent of the employee-only premium of the Minnesota Advantage Health Plan (Advantage).

 2. Dependent Coverage.
-For dependent health coverage for the 2014 2016 and 2015 2017 plan years, the Employer contributes an amount equal to 85 percent of the dependent premium of Advantage.
+For dependent health coverage for the 201820 and 201921 plan years, the Employer contributes an amount equal to 85 percent of the dependent premium of Advantage.